 - Odd character WordPress issues

-These are issues which they are supposed to handle, but because they follow traditional migration methods, (such as migrating databases and moving WordPress content folders), they can easily miss some of these features.
+These are issues that they are supposed to handle, but because they follow traditional migration methods, (such as migrating databases and moving WordPress content folders), they can easily miss some of these features.

 How To Request Free Website Hosting Migration From HostGator